 The current page number and the total number of pages are displayed in the status bar at the lower right corner of the window.

 Figure 9-12.
 Status Bar

-'''

-Mode: Global Current Level: top (TOP) Current Page: 1 of 2173
+Mode: Global Current Level: top (TOP) Current Page: 1 of 2173 or the right-pointing arrow:

-'''

 To go to different pages of the Netlist view, use the left-pointing arrow: